SahilRajput99/Power_Bi/README.md

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection

+## Problem Statment

+The dashboard aims to provide insights into the demographics, career paths, and job satisfaction levels of individuals working in the data industry.
+By analyzing this data, organizations can better understand the needs and preferences of their employees, identify areas for improvement, and make data-driven decisions to enhance employee satisfaction and retention.

 ## Objective

 The objective of this project is to analyze the provided dataset using Power BI to gain insights into the following areas: